MeLiDosProject/Data_Metadata_Conventions/README.md

 This README summarizes conventions for data and metadata in the MeLiDos project field study (WP2).

 This document will be updated as needed.
-It was last updated on **12 March 2025**.
+It was last updated on **29 July 2025**.

 ## Folder structure